AzharAhmed-bot/ITalanta-assessment/Docs/README.md

 sudo npm install -g json-server
 ```

+# This is the Application Structurer
+You can view Application Structure [Here](https://github.com/AzharAhmed-bot/ITalanta-assessment/blob/main/Docs/ProjectStructure.md)

 ## Styling

 This project uses [Tailwind CSS](https://tailwindcss.com/) for styling.
 Tailwind CSS is a utility-first CSS framework that makes it easy to create beautiful and responsive designs.
 You can customize the styling by modifying the Tailwind configuration to suit your project's needs.